| | | | | |

 P1X Ultimate - Sim-Lab sim racing cockpit

-Sim-Lab’s cockpit range covers three main lines: the P1X (flagship), the GT1 (mid-range), and a Mercedes-AMG collaboration.
-The P1X is the one most people talk about, and for good reason – it’s basically the gold standard for aluminium profile rigs in this price range.
+Sim-Lab’s cockpit range covers three main lines: the P1X (flagship), the GT1 (mid-range), and the Mercedes-AMG Petronas F1 collaboration.
+The P1X is the one most people talk about, and for good reason – it’s the gold standard for aluminium profile rigs in this price bracket.

 P1X Ultimate

-The P1X Ultimate is the latest version of Sim-Lab’s flagship cockpit.
+The P1X Ultimate is the latest version of Sim-Lab’s flagship cockpit, currently $1,299 (down from $1,399).
 Released in July 2025, it brought back the vertical front pillars that the community had been asking for – a design choice that improves compatibility with monitor mounts and makes cable routing much cleaner.
 Pre-drilled holes and sandwich plates replaced a lot of the fiddly bracket work from earlier versions.

 The P1X Ultimate is built around high-end hardware.
 That ~60kg frame weight keeps it planted under a 25Nm+ wheelbase, and reviewers consistently note there’s no flex to speak of even at sustained load.
 The trade-off is size – this isn’t a rig you tuck away in a corner.